-Your Computer Science Department Online Program Coordinator, Peter Mirza.
-Peter administers the academic aspects of the program, including admissions and registration.
-You can ask him questions about the program, registration, course offerings, graduation, or any other program-related topic.
-He can be reached at meteosol@bu.edu or (617) 353-2566.
+Your Computer Science Department Online Program Coordinator, Michelle Younger.
+Michelle administers the academic aspects of the program, including admissions and registration.
+You can ask her questions about the program, registration, course offerings, graduation, or any other program-related topic.
+She can be reached at metcsol@bu.edu or (617) 353-2566.

-Your Computer Science Department Program Manager, Kim Crosta.
-Kim is responsible for administering most aspects of the Computer Science Department.
-You can reach Kim at kimrich@bu.edu or (617) 353-2566.
+Your Computer Science Department Program Manager, Crystal Kelley.
+Crystal is responsible for administering most aspects of the Computer Science Department.
+You can reach Crystal at kelleycr@bu.edu or (617) 353-2566.